Adventure Park, Kollam: Boating

-The boating program conducted by Kollam District Tourism Promotion Council from Asramam Adventure Park is one of the crowd pulling tourism programs in Kollam district.
-Regular backwater cruises in houseboats, luxury boats and speedboats are being operate from the Boat Club attached with the park.
+The boating program conducted by Kollam District Tourism Promotion Councils (DTPC) from Asramam Adventure Park is one of the crowd pulling tourism programs in Kollam district.
+Regular backwater cruises in houseboats, luxury boats and speedboats are being operated from the Boat Club attached with the park.
 Different kinds of boats like luxury cruise boats, power boats and motor boats can be taken on hire from the boat jetty.

 British Residency and Picnic Village

 The British Residency in Asramam is also known as Government Guest House and Residency Bungalow.
 It is a two-storeyed palace situated at the picnic village campus.
 It was actually built by Col. John Munro during 1811 and 1819.
 It is now known as Government Guest House.
 It stands as a Hallmark of Quilon, like Chinnakada Clock Tower.
 It is a famous cine location in Kerala.
 Almost 90% of the Malayalam movie Manu Uncle was shot at British Residency and Adventure Park campus.